PatelDevashish/TodaysRepo/README.md

-# This is my todays new Git repo
+# This is my todays new Git repo.
+Ihad done it very perfectly.